 Pollara says that many other states have put provisions in place for patients who want to grow their own plants, and Florida is one of the few

 "It's not an extreme position," he said.
 "It's probably the single largest complaint that I've received over the last four and a half years doing this campaign."

 for marijuana possession have argued in court with varying degrees of success that they were using the drug out of "medical necessity" to treat an illness.
 Jesse Teplicki won an acquittal in a Broward County court in 2015 after he was caught growing marijuana

 Redner's lawyer, Amanda Derby, says litigation like this just comes with the territory.

 said.
 "I think the amendment is pretty clear on its face, but the way it's set up gives the Department of Health so much power.
 I think if more patients find that growing their own provides better treatment, you'll see more litigation in the future."

 a frequent but so far unsuccessful candidate for political office, is no stranger to the Florida court system.
 He once famously claimed he was gay in a 2005 federal lawsuit to challenge a ban on public recognition of gay pride events passed by Hillsborough

 "I've used the constitution as grounds to battle arrests in the past and I've gotten those arrests thrown out.
 It's pretty clear to me that the constitution gives me the right to challenge this.
 The state is not reading the amendment,

 Times Staff Writer Michael Auslen contributed to this report.
 Contact Justine Griffin at email@example.com or (727) 893-8467.
-Follow @SunBizGriffin.